Heavy-Tailed Distribution of the Number of Papers within Scientific Journals: General dynamics

+Heuristically, our first argument is that if an author published a lot of papers in a journal, it means (i) that they write a lot of papers, and (ii) that their research topic is well-aligned with the scope of the journal (for specialized journals), or that the scientific impact of this author's research matches the standards of the journal (for interdisciplinary journals).
+Assumptions (i) and (ii) together imply that this author is likely to publish again in this journal.
+We refer to this process as \emph{preferential attachment}.

-For three journals (SCI, LAN, and PRL) we compare the number of authors having published $k$ articles at the begining of year $t$ with the number of articles published by these authors during year $t$.
-We define: \begin{itemize} \item $N_k(t)$: the number of authors who have published $k$ articles on December 31st of year $t-1$; \item $m_k(t)$: the number of articles published during year $t$ by all the authors with $k$ articles on December 31st of year $t-1$. \end{itemize} In Fig.~\ref{fig:2}, we plot the values of $m_k(t)/N_k(t)$ with respect to $k$ for years $t\in\{1999,...,2008\}$ for SCI, LAN, and PRL.
-Note that, for each year considered, we do not take into account authors who did not publish, because the majority of those are not active anymore (retired or dead).
+The above heuristic can be made more rigorous.
+For a given journal and for $k,t\in\mathbb{Z}_{\geq 0}$, we define: \begin{itemize} \item ${\cal S}(k,t)$: the set of all authors who have published $k$ papers on December 31st of year $t-1$; \item $A_k(t) = \#{\cal S}(k,t)$: the number of authors in the set ${\cal S}(k,t)$; \item $N_k(t)$: the number of papers published during year $t$ by all the authors in the set ${\cal S}(k,t)$; \item $\rho_k(t) = N_k(t)/A_k(t)\in\mathbb{R}$: the average number of papers published during year $t$, by the authors in the set ${\cal S}(k,t)$. \end{itemize} In Fig.~\ref{fig:2}, we plot the values of $\rho_k(t)$ with respect to the number of papers $k$ for years $t\in\{1999,...,2008\}$ for SCI, LAN, and PRL (each point corresponds to one year $t$ and one number of papers $k$).
 For each of the three journals, these values have a linear correlation coefficient larger than $0.7$, supporting a fairly good linear dependence,

+Note that, for each year considered, we do not take into account authors who did not publish, because the majority of those are not active anymore.

-The probability that a new paper is signed by an author with $k$ publications is then close to be proportional to $k$.
-According to~\cite{Kra00}, if it was exactly proportional, after a long enough time, the distribution of $N_k$ would follow a power law.
-The fact that the relation~\ref{eq:prop} is not exact and that our samples are limited to a finite time horizon, explains that we do not obtain exactly a power law.
-However, the good correlation between $m_k(t)/N_k(t)$ and $k$ tells us that the distribution should not be too far away from a power law, in agreement with our observation of Table~\ref{tab:fit_gof}.
+The empirical probability that a new paper is signed by an author with $k$ papers is then close to be proportional to $k$. \cite{Kra00} rigorously proved that, if the relation in Eq.~\eqref{eq:prop} was exactly proportional, then after a long enough time, the distribution of the number of papers over the set of authors would be a power law with exponent $\alpha\leq -2$.
+The fact that the relation~\eqref{eq:prop} is not exactly proportional, but close to be, probably explains that the observed distributions have tails that are heavy, but lighter than the power law, as suggested in Figs.~\ref{fig:prl_prd}, \ref{fig:full12}.